Storytelling for Podcasts

-This workshop focused on non-fiction narrative shows – the documentary-style, often serialized, story-driven podcasts like Serial, Missing Richard Simmons, and Wind of Change that are known for telling expansive, immersive stories.
-The best ones leave listeners feeling like theyāve been on a journey, and maybe even with a new perspective on the world.
-This workshop delved into the choices that go into structuring a narrative show that keeps listeners hitting the play button every episode.
-Instructor Lacy Roberts guided students through the elements of narrative.
-Participants looked closely at the narrative structures often seen in serialized storytelling.
-Lacy deconstructed great narrative shows to uncover just what makes them so good, and derive lessons participants could use in their podcasting endeavors.
-This class also demystified the process of creating a narrative show, discussed what kinds of stories make good narrative podcasts, and provided students with actionable next steps if they think they have a great show idea.
+This workshop focused on non-fiction narrative shows - the documentary-style, often serialized, story-driven podcasts like Serial, Missing Richard Simmons, and Wind of Change that are known for telling expansive, immersive stories.
+The best ones leave listeners feeling like they’ve been on a journey, and maybe even with a new perspective on the world.
+This workshop delved into the choices that

 Talking to the Media

 In this online workshop, long-time journalists Courtney Cowgill and Anne Bailey discussed practical tips for conveying a story effectively to the media.
 Attendees learned best ways to contact journalists, what to do when a reporter calls for an interview and what information television, radio and newspaper journalists need from to best tell a story.
-Through practice and feedback, instructors helped participants become more comfortable with being interviewed, both on and off camera.
+Through practice and feedback, instructors helped

 Podcasting 202: Marketing Your Show

 Lots of people are making amazing podcasts.
 But there are more than 2 million podcasts and 48 million episodes today.
 It can be hard to make a show stand out amongst the rest.
 In this course, Arielle Nissenblatt shared tips and tricks for getting a podcast out to the world.
-Participants discussed getting featured on Apple Podcasts, pitching shows for in-app placement, using social media to effectively market and reach potential listeners, pitching to blogs and for editorial placement, and how you to get mentioned in podcast newsletters.
-Arielle also covered monetization and cross-promotional efforts podcasters can use.
+Participants discussed getting featured on Apple Podcasts, pitching shows for

 Heart Butte student reporters document solar project

 In Heart Butte, Montana, students reported on news unfolding right in their backyard using skills they learned at a News Literacy and Digital Storytelling Workshop.
 Construction crews were installing a new solar array that would supply energy for the school and for community members.
-Students made a radio feature that included the sound of construction equipment and wind whistling across the hills surrounding the school.
+Students made a radio feature that included the sound of construction equipment and wind whistling across

 Young Polson filmmakers investigate the Flathead Monster

 Middle school students in Polson spent the week of their News Literacy and Digital Storytelling Workshop gathering stories about the Flathead Lake monster for a video story.
 An elder shared the Kootenai story of a lake monster creating Flathead lake.
 The students visited a judge who believed he saw a monster in the lake.
-A museum director shared her theory that the monster was actually an ancient fish.
-A biologist applied his knowledge to the idea of a lake monster.
+A museum director shared her theory

 Hays-Lodgepole students report on Native language textbook

 Students at Hays Lodgepole school spent a week this summer navigating fact and fiction on the internet and creating an audio story about a new Nakoda language textbook at a News Literacy and Digital Storytelling Workshop.
+Students interviewed the school principal, the illustrator of the book, and their peers.
+The Nakoda language was once forbidden in schools.
+Their story captures the

 Box Elder students produce videos about community happenings

+Box Elder High School hosted the first Montana Media Lab News Literacy and Digital Storytelling workshop of the summer.
 Box Elder students made two videos about their community.
-One focused on the new school gardenāBear Nation Garden.
+One focused on the new school garden—Bear Nation Garden.
 They got footage of the garden intern planting seedlings and pulling weeds.
-Their reporting took them to the local convenience store, the school cafeteria, and the Rocky Boy Health Center.
-Watch the video here:
+Their reporting took them to the local convenience store, the school cafeteria,

 Summer 2021 news literacy and digital storytelling workshops

 In June 2021 the Montana Media Lab hit the road for a series of news literacy and digital storytelling workshops at schools in rural Montana.
 Teens in Box Elder, Hays-Lodgepole, Polson, and Heart Butte participated.
 Students at each school told stories about their communities using audio and video skills they learned.
-Along the way they mastered strategies for identifying disinformation and misinformation on the internet.Ā
+Along the way they mastered strategies for identifying disinformation

 Intro to Adobe Premiere

 Montana Media Lab director and multimedia journalist Anne Bailey introduced participants to the basics of video editing in Adobe Premiere Pro.
+Using provided footage, participants learned project organization, importing, cutting interviews, assembling sequences, working with b-roll, incorporating text and exporting final projects.
+This intensive, online workshop gave attendees the editing skills to turn video footage, photos and audio into polished, professional videos.
+The

 Seeley-Swan High School Channels Empathy Through Storytelling